pqina/cupper/content/patterns/plugins/image-transform.md

 The Image transform plugin applies the image modifications supplied by the [Image crop](../image-crop) and [Image resize](../image-resize) plugins before the image is uploaded.
 It can also change the file format to either JPEG or PNG.

+You can combine the image transform plugin with the [Doka Image Editor](https://pqina.nl/doka/?ref=filepond) to offer image manipulation capabilities to your users.

 ## Installation